dtarellano/VueJS-Building-My-Own-Directives/README.md

 # vue-build-directives
 > Start up folders were Built with Vue-Cli
-> This is a small excercise to learn how to build my own Directives in Vue.
-All Code Besides was written by me.
+> This is a small exercise to learn how to build my own Directives in Vue.
+Beginning Bootstrap in Template was built by Instructor.
+All other code was written by me.

 ## Build Setup